Why is life making me suffer?

 I was always searching for what was missing while thinking the outside could give it to me and so that’s where I looked.
 I thought, ‘I just need that promotion, a new car, a new partner, my own home and then I will finally be happy’ yet I achieved most of these things and still peace and happiness eluded me.

 I also thought I had to manipulate the world into what I wanted it to be to find peace and happiness.
-If only I could get others to act how I wanted them to be, then I would finally be OK.
-I concluded like so many others do that it was the fault of the outside world and others why I was unhappy and that I just needed to make sure the outside and others were how I wanted them to be, and then peace of mind and happiness would follow.
+If only I could get others to act how I wanted, then I would finally be OK.
+I concluded like so many others do that it was the fault of the outside world and others why I was unhappy and that I just needed to make sure the outside and others fell into my idea of how things should be, and then peace of mind and happiness would follow.

 I finally realised that finding peace and happiness is an inside job and that the outside may bring snippets here and there, but I won’t find true peace and joy out there if I don’t already feel it within.